 Summary of the Parable of the Talents

-When the master finally returns from his long journey, he rewards the two good servants and punishes the one bad servant.
+4) The good servants were rewarded.
+The bad servant was punished.
 The first two were commended (“well done”) by their master.
 The last one was condemned and sent to outer darkness .

 What lessons can we learn from this parable?
 There are all kinds of lessons that we can learn from this parable.
 I want to share five of them with you.

 1. God gives everyone SOME gift or talent.

 A talent was a large sum of money.
 Think of it as a bag of gold (NLT).
 Everyone received something.
 All of the servants received at least one talent.
 No servant was passed over or left out.
 None of them had zero talents.

 Every Christian has a spiritual gift (cf. I Corinthians 12:7).
 Every believer has at least one spiritual gift.
 Paul does not say that the manifestation of the Spirit is given to SOME believers for the common good but to EVERY believer for the common good.

 In the context, he is talking about spiritual gifts.
 What is your spiritual gift?
 What has God given you?
 What has he entrusted you with?